derekjtong/socket-chat/README.md

 1. Get `/list` of connected clients' UUIDs.
 2. Target client with `/target <uuid>`.
 3. Type your `<message>` and press enter.
-4. The server will send your message to the target.

 ### View history with another client